 Tips for a Successful EP Application

-- Candidates from tier one countries/region and ones with skill-sets not locally available, generally fare better.
+- Candidates from tier-one countries or regions and ones with skill sets not locally available generally fare better.

-- It also helps if the candidate’s job scope and job title matches each other, as well as if his or her prospective salary is commensurate with experience and qualifications.
+- It also helps if the candidate’s job scope and job title match each other, as well as if his or her prospective salary is commensurate with experience and qualifications.

-- If the foreign talent is being hired by a niche industry or by an established company with successful track-record of more than three years, the EP approval rates are high.
+- If the foreign talent is being hired by a niche industry or by an established company with a successful track record of more than 3 years, the EP approval rates are high.

 Appeal on Rejection of an EP Application

-Then, it all comes down to the appeal you make against the rejection, an area which we specialise in.
+Then, it all comes down to the appeal made against the rejection, an area in which we specialise in.

 - In most cases, a rejection advisory is issued for an unsuccessful EP application.
-Thus, the chance of a successful appeal, which must be made within three months of the rejection, is highly improved if the reasons mentioned in the advisory are taken care of.
+Thus, the chance of a successful appeal, which must be made within three months of the rejection, is higher if the reasons mentioned in the advisory are taken care of.

 - MOM categorically states that “there will be no change in the outcome, unless there is new information in the appeal”.

-To read more on Employment Pass rejection and appeals, please click here.
+Read more on Employment Pass rejection and appeals.

 Unlike a new EP application, renewing an EP is far easier.
 For those employers or authorised third party with an Online EP account, renewal of their employee’s EP is possible any time under six months of the Pass’ expiry date.

-The renewal process takes only seven working days, and if successful, the employee on renewed EP is granted permission to work in Singapore for three more years.
+The renewal process takes only seven working days, and if successful, the employee on renewed EP is granted permission to work in Singapore for 3 more years.

 The employer itself can do it or hire an authorised third party to do it for the company.